advance100/doc_webpack/long-time-caching.md

 To effectively cache your files, they should have a hash or version in their url.
 You can emit or move the output files manually in a folder called `v1.3`.
-But this has several disadvantages: Extra work for the developer and not changed files are not loaded from cache.
+But this has several disadvantages: Extra work for the developer and unchanged files aren't loaded from cache.

 Webpack can add hashes for the files to the filename.
 Loaders that emit files (worker-loader, file-loader) already do this.
 For the chunks you have to enable it.
 There a two levels: